wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The flag of the response event is updated with `flags` in the argument as well.
 Finally, the response event is sent to the upper level by calling `send()` on the link object, while the original event is destroyed.

+## Memory Backend Converter

+The memory backend converter object, defined as `class MemBackendConvertor` in file `memBackendConverter.h/cc`, is responsible for translating between memory hierarchy's event object and the memory backend's request object.
+Besides, this class also enforces the request bandwidth limit, as well as the ordering constraints between the flush instruction and other memory instructions on the same address.